Blood Star: Production

 Blood Star is a directorial debut of Lawrence Jacomelli and was written by Victoria Taylor as her first feature film credit and also her screenwriting debut.
-The film was shot in Palmdale, California in 10 days with a 20-person crew.
-Blood Star was shot on the Red Gemini camera.The optioning was facilitated by an initial posting on Screenwriting Staffing, a platform overseen by Jacob N. Stuart.
+The film was shot in 10 days with a 20-person crew.
+Blood Star was shot on the Red Gemini camera.
+The optioning was facilitated by an initial posting on Screenwriting Staffing, a platform overseen by Jacob N. Stuart.

 Release

-Blood Star premiered at Neuchâtel International Fantastic Film Festival in Switzerland on July 9, 2024 and was released in the UK on October 7, 2024 by Plaion.
+Blood Star premiered at Neuchâtel International Fantastic Film Festival in Switzerland on July 9, 2024, and was released in the UK on October 7, 2024, by Plaion.
 It was produced by Beast Productions, Fastback Films and Beast Los Angeles.
 The film has also been selected at various film festivals including Grimmfest in the UK, Fantasy Filmfest in Germany, Splat!FilmFest International Fantastic Film Festival in Poland and Terror Molins Horror Film Festival in Spain.
-In the US, the film is distributed by Quiver Distribution and available for streaming and on-demand viewing from November 25, 2025.
+In the US, the film is distributed by Quiver Distribution and was available for streaming and on-demand viewing from November 25, 2025.